Code of Integrity and Professional Conduct: How we Work

 Off-duty conduct

-An employee’s off-duty activities can reflect negatively on the CRA and the Government of Canada, and can affect public confidence and respect.
+An employee’s off-duty conduct can reflect negatively on the CRA and the Government of Canada, and can affect public confidence and respect.
 This is especially true when engaging in outside activities, social media use, and political activities.

 Off-duty conduct is usually a private matter, but it can become work related if it: